sedostheatre/sedos.co.uk/input/about/faqs.md

 **How long is the rehearsal period?**

-We prefer a short but intensive rehearsal period of about 8-10 weeks.
+We prefer a short but intensive rehearsal period of about 8-12 weeks.

 **When are rehearsals held?**

 Weekday rehearsals (generally two per week, but not everyone is called to all rehearsals) are usually 6.30/7-9.30/10pm.
-Weekend rehearsals are generally held on a Saturday or Sunday from 10.30am-1pm to 2/5pm.
-Again, not everyone may be called to all rehearsals or to the whole rehearsal.
-Rehearsals are scheduled as far as possible around people's availability.
+Weekend rehearsals are generally held on a Saturday or Sunday from 10/11am-4/5pm.
+The whole cast may not be called to all rehearsals or to the whole rehearsal.
+Rehearsals are scheduled as far as possible around people’s availability, but we ask you please to be honest about your availability when auditioning to help us set schedules.

 **Where are rehearsals held?**

 We try to find free/cheap rehearsal space within easy reach of central London.
+Most of our auditions are currently at Theatre Deli Broadgate, 2 Finsbury Avenue, London EC2M 2PA.

 **Where do performances take place?**